wdavidw/phyla/hadoop/yarn_ts/stop.coffee.md

-# YARN Timeline Server Stop
+# Hadoop YARN Timeline Server Stop

 Stop the HDFS Namenode service.
 You can also stop the server manually with one of the following two commands: